betterscientificsoftware/bssw.io/Articles/Blog/2020-03-rate-your-project.md

 Most people were eager to see how their project rated, and seemed to be encouraged when they discovered that it did well.
 A number of participants intially thought they would rate very low, but were suprised to find that they weren't doing so badly after all.
-People were also interested hearing about the more advanced practices and how they could benefit their project.
+People were also interested hearing about the more advanced practices and how they could be used by their project.

 ### Conclusion

 The level of participation was encouraging, and seemed to indicate that this approach was a good way of providing an initial baseline on a project's strengths and weaknesses.
+Another benefit what that the act of simply going through the scoring process helped to start a dialog about practices and about how those practices fit in the larger context of modern, tech-industry established software processes.
 We hope to use the  results of this experiment to develop a more automated approach to assisting projects improve their software practices using PSIP and progress tracking cards.

 ### Author bio